Your Teen’s First Driving Lessons

 Existing painted lines and arrows work well as visual markers.
 If the lot is featureless, use cones or water bottles.

-Bird's-eye plan — an empty lot is the safest first classroom~ 150 ft of straight space
+Bird’s-eye practice plan~ 150 ft of straight space

 Start.
 Idle release, no gas.